rndmzd/remote-alerts/README.md

 ## Usage

 1. Open the client application in your browser at `http://localhost:4000`.
-2. Click the "Connect to Server" button.
+2. Click the "Arm" button.
 3. Click the "Start Countdown" button to start a 10-second countdown timer.
 4. The server will broadcast the remaining time to all connected clients every second.